opendistro/for-elasticsearch-docs/docs/elasticsearch/index-templates.md

 ## Configure multiple templates

 You can create multiple index templates for your indices.
-If an index matches more than one template, all the mappings and settings are merged for that index.
+If the index name matches more than one template, Elasticsearch merges all mappings and settings from all matching templates and applies them to the index.

 The values from the more recently created templates override the later ones.
-So you can define a few common settings in a generic template that can act as a catchall and then keep adding more specialized ones.
+So you can define a few common settings in a generic template that can act as a catch-all and then keep adding more specialized ones.

-You can also explicitly specify the priority of the templates using the `order` parameter.
-A template with a lower order number is applied first and a one with a higher order number overrides it.
+An even better approach is to explicitly specify template priority using the `order` parameter.
+Elasticsearch applies templates with lower order numbers first and then overrides them with templates that have higher order numbers.

 For example, if you have the following two templates that both match the `logs-2020-01-02` index and there’s a conflict in the `number_of_shards` field: